 The density of water is about 1 gram/centime cubed so a bowling ball that is closest to this density can float.
 For example, a regulation 12-pound bowling ball has a density (of 0.99 grams/centimeter cubed).

 Its density of 0.99 grams/centimeter cubed is closest to the density of water which is 1 gram/centimeter cubed.
 Hence this ball and lighter will float only if there is no modification made to this ball.
 The bowling ball heavier than 12 pounds will sink as their density is greater than that of water.

 Everything depends on maintenance, whether it’s performance or lifeline.
 If you do all the necessary tasks to maintain and clean your bowling ball.
 Then it will live for about 5 to 10 years.
 But this lifespan is only estimated after considering the primary maintenance factors.

 The lifespan and performance of a bowling ball depend on two main factors its coverstock and core material.
 If you successfully protect the coverstock of your bowling ball.
 Then you can save it for the next five to ten years.
 Otherwise, you will lose your bowling ball or their performance down the lane.

-The point is that coverstocks of modern bowling ball are constructed with soft materials.
+The point is that the coverstocks of modern bowling balls are constructed with soft materials.
 Also, the surface of the coverstock is kept porous due to lane reactivity.
 So it is prone to get damaged due to clogged pores.